Ben Lovejoy: Professional

 Lovejoy notched his first NHL point with an assist during a 6–5 Penguins victory over the Boston Bruins on November 14, 2009.
 He scored his first NHL goal on December 22, 2010, against Scott Clemmensen of the Florida Panthers.
-In the same game, he took an opposing shot off of his cheek, causing massive swelling.
+In the same game, he was hit in the face with a puck, causing massive swelling.

 Shortly after the beginning of the lockout-shortened 2012–13 season, on February 6, 2013, Lovejoy was traded by the Penguins to the Anaheim Ducks in exchange for a fifth-round draft pick in 2014.

 Prior to the beginning of 2013–14 season, Lovejoy, as an unrestricted free agent, re-signed with the Ducks on a three-year contract.
 On January 3, 2014, Lovejoy scored two first period goals against the Edmonton Oilers.
-The two goals were scored less than three minutes apart, establishing a new Ducks franchise record.
+The two goals were scored less than three minutes apart, establishing a new Ducks franchise record for defensemen.

 On March 2, 2015, Lovejoy was traded back to the Pittsburgh Penguins in exchange for defenseman Simon Després.
 In the 2015–16 season, Lovejoy contributed 4 goals and 10 points in 66 games before playing in all 24 post-season games en route to the Penguins' claiming their fourth Stanley Cup.
 Lovejoy became the first New Hampshire native to win the trophy.

 On July 1, 2016, Lovejoy left as a free agent to sign a three-year contract with the New Jersey Devils.

 In the final year of his contract with the Devils in the 2018–19 season, Lovejoy appeared in 51 games from the blueline adding 7 points while leading the team in shorthanded icetime.
 With the Devils out of playoff contention, on February 23, 2019, he was traded to the Dallas Stars in exchange for Connor Carrick and a third-round draft pick in 2019.

 On August 29, 2019, Lovejoy announced his retirement from professional hockey on NHL Tonight.